-(ii) Substantially improved site design will result from such waiver;

-(iii) Substantially improved building design and an approved unit amenity level will result from such waiver; or

-(iv) Significant economic hardship that does not apply to other projects in the County will result from such distribution.

-2. Parcel Size.
-The parcels on which the affordable units are located shall be no smaller than the smallest parcel on which market rate units in the project are to be located.

-3. Bedroom Count.
-The average bedroom count in the affordable units shall not be less than the average bedroom count in the market rate units in the project.

-4. Exterior Design.
+- (ii) Substantially improved site design will result from such waiver; - (iii) Substantially improved building design and an approved unit amenity level will result from such waiver; or - (iv) Significant economic hardship that does not apply to other projects in the County will result from such distribution. - 2.
+Parcel Size.
+The parcels on which the affordable units are located shall be no smaller than the smallest parcel on which market rate units in the project are to be located. - 3.
+Bedroom Count.
+The average bedroom count in the affordable units shall not be less than the average bedroom count in the market rate units in the project. - 4.
+Exterior Design.
 The exterior design of the affordable units shall be consistent with the market rate units in the development based on exterior design details, materials and number of stories, with no significant identifiable differences between the units visible from the street.
 In addition, the size of affordable units shall be reasonably consistent with the rest of the project, with an affordable unit size not less than 75% of the average size of market rate units, unless a smaller unit size is allowed by the decision-making body at the time of project approval and with the written findings that a smaller size will provide adequate and decent affordable housing, the affordable units will provide housing units compatible with the remainder of the development, and that a larger unit size would impose a financial hardship on the project developer.
-In no case shall an affordable unit size be less than the minimum specified by the Affordable Housing Guidelines.

-(b) Timing of Completion.
+In no case shall an affordable unit size be less than the minimum specified by the Affordable Housing Guidelines. - (b) Timing of Completion.
 Affordable units shall be made available for occupancy either prior to or concurrently with the date that the market rate units in a project are made available for occupancy, and in the same ratio as the affordable unit requirement which is applicable to the project.
 For example, for a project with a twenty-five percent (25%) affordable housing requirement, at least one affordable unit shall receive final Building Permit inspection clearances concurrently with or prior to the final clearance of every third market rate unit constructed in the project until all of the affordable housing units required in the project have been constructed.
-For a project with a fifteen twenty percent (15% 20%) affordable housing requirement, at least one affordable unit shall receive final Building Permit inspection clearances concurrently with or prior to the final clearance of every sixth fourth market rate unit constructed in the project until all of the affordable housing requirement, at least one affordable unit shall receive final Building Permit inspection clearances concurrently with or prior to the final clearance of every sixth fourth market rate unit constructed in the project until all of the affordable housing units required in the project have been constructed.
-In no case shall the last market rate unit in the project receive final Building Permit inspection clearances until the last affordable unit in the project has received final Building Permit clearance.

-(c) Recording of Declaration of Restrictions.
-Prior to the issuance of a Building Permit close of escrow for the sale of an affordable dwelling unit, the property owner having authority to encumber the property and any existing holders of trust deeds on the property shall sign an Affordable Housing Program Declaration of Restrictions which subjects the affordable unit to the requirements of this Chapter and the County's Affordable Housing Guidelines, both as amended from time to time, including the specific ownership and occupancy restrictions established for the units pursuant to Section 17.10.030(d).
+For a project with a fifteen (15%) affordable housing requirement, at least one affordable unit shall receive final Building Permit inspection clearances concurrently with or prior to the final clearance of every sixth market rate unit constructed in the project until all of the affordable housing units required in the project have been constructed.
+In no case shall the last market rate unit in the project receive final Building Permit inspection clearances until the last affordable unit in the project has received final Building Permit clearance. - (c) Recording of Declaration of Restrictions.
+Prior to the issuance of a E dose of escrow for the sale of an affordable dwelling unit, the property owner having authority to encumber the property and any existing holders of trust deeds on the property shall sign an Affordable Housing Program Declaration of Restrictions which subjects the affordable unit to the requirements of this Chapter and the County's Affordable Housing Guidelines, both as amended from time to time, including the specific ownership and occupancy restrictions established for the units pursuant to Section 17.10.030(d).
 The Declaration of Restrictions shall be permanently binding on the heirs, assigns and successors in interest of the property owner, and shall be recorded in the Official Records of Santa Cruz County.
 (Ord.
 4509, 8/25/98)